0SINTr/osintr/README.md

 - **HIBP**: Pwned1 plan for $3.95/mo, 10 email searches/minute.

 Expect a rough monthly cost of $23 for Firecrawl and HIBP, with variable OpenAI and SerperDev costs based on usage.

 ---

-## Why 0SINTr?

-The app directly interacts with high-quality APIs and services at a low cost, bypassing the need for unreliable third-party apps.
-This ensures you have full control over the code and only need to cover the API costs.

----

-## Optional Feature

-Optionally, you can collect data from **OSINT.Industries** via their API.
-Add the key in `.env` as `OSIND_API_KEY=<your_key_here>`.
-This functionality is optional and triggered at runtime.

----